We have some important announcements to share with you.

 How we are keeping you safe and healthy

-We can perform both rapid COVID-19 testing and send-out COVID-19 testing at our office depending on what you need, as well as regular flu and strep testing too.
-Please schedule an appointment so you can discuss with a medical provider what is best for you.
+- We can order COVID-19 testing for you if indicated.
+Please schedule an appointment so you can discuss with a medical provider what is the best course of action for you

 Is it better for me to schedule a telemedicine visit or an in-person visit?